NET WORTH: $1.71 billion

 FUNDING AREAS: Education & Youth, Environment

-OVERVIEW: Evan Williams and his wife, Sara, created the Sara & Evan Williams Foundation in 2011.
+OVERVIEW: Evan and Sara Williams created the Sara & Evan Williams Foundation in 2011.
 While they are still focused on their professional careers, they fund a few initiatives in the Bay Area and statewide in California.

 EDUCATION & YOUTH: The couple has given to 826 Valencia, which helps youth with their writing, Mission Graduates, which prepares students for college and beyond, and Little School, "a relationship-based, inclusive pre-school committed to providing individualized, quality education to young children."
 They have also supported the Marin Primary and Middle School and UCSF Foundation.

 Some of the couple's biggest work so far has involved their support of IDEO.org, "a nonprofit design organization that works to empower the poor," which was tapped to help reform the school cafeteria.

 ENVIRONMENT: In the Bay Area, they support the Energy Foundation, which describes itself as a "partnership of major foundations interested in sustainable energy."
 They also support the Marin Agricultural Land Trust.
 Outside of San Francisco, the couple has supported Grist, an environmental news publication, and 350.org, an "international effort to raise awareness of the need to decrease carbon dioxide concentration in the atmosphere to 350 parts per million."
 They have also supported the U.S. Climate Network, Educators Outside, and Solutions Project.

 The couple has also supported the environment through Community Initiatives, which funds local causes in San Francisco.
 One of these efforts is Food Systems.